Fair

-A fair (archaic: faire or fayre) is a gathering of people for a variety of entertainment or commercial activities.
+A fair (archaic: faire or fayre) is gathering of people for a variety of entertainment or commercial activities.
 Fairs are typically temporary with scheduled times lasting from an afternoon to several weeks.
 Fairs showcase a wide range of goods, products, and services, and often include competitions, exhibitions, and educational activities.
 Fairs can be thematic, focusing on specific industries or interests.

 Types

 Roundabouts (also known as a carousel or merry-go-round) are traditional attractions, often seen at fairs.